evidentlyai/evidently/docs/book/tests-and-reports/introduction.md

 # Test Suite

-A Test Suite is a collection of Tests designed to verify whether specific conditions are met within a given dataset.
+A Test Suite is a collection of Tests that verify if specific conditions are met within a given dataset.

 Think of a Test Suite as a more structured way to use Metrics you’d find in a Report, but with added rules.
-Each Test pairs a Metric with a specific condition.
+Each Test pairs a Metric with a condition.
 It calculates a value, checks it against your rule, and then tells you if it passed or failed.

 For example, you might set up a Test to check that:
 * **Gen AI**: The share of responses labeled “incorrect” by the LLM judge is under 5%.